baardev/LLM/gpt-2-simple/intro.md

 - *A material **INSTANCE** (with implied **SCOPE** of **MASS** and **CONTEXT** of 3D space).*

-**MOTION** is the change of spatial properties of a body with respect to time.
+**MOTION** is the change of spatial properties of a BODY with respect to time.

 - A change in the relationship of a **CONTEXTUAL INSTANCE** to its **CONTEXT**.
   - **Explanation:** By replacing the concept of **BODY** with the concept of **CONTEXTUAL** **INSTANCE**, we've expanded the concept of **MOTION** beyond **MASS**.
 For example, one of the **CONTEXTUAL** properties of an **INSTANCE** might be temperature.
 As temperature changes, we could say that temperature has **MOTION** because it has “moved” or changed.
 While this is outside the standard use of the word **MOTION**, it is conceptually 100% accurate.
 It's quite common to say, "The temperature has changed", which is identical to saying, "The temperature has **MOTION**"; it just sounds odd.